Beckman Scholars

 Arjun Jaini

-Mentor: Carol Parish and Michael Leopold
+Mentors: Carol Parish and Michael Leopold

 Arjun’s research focused on the computational and experimental design of halogen-based sensors.
 He also worked on understanding the aggregation behavior of asphaltenes and tautomerization of enediynes.